Join the Indigenous clean energy movement and embark on a learning experience of a lifetime

 Become a Catalyst

 We accept 20 participants per year into the Program.
-If you are interested in applying to the program, please take a moment to join the ICE Network, participate in our monthly ICE Power Hour.
+If you are interested in applying to the program, please take a moment to join the ICE Network and fill out the application form below.

 Please contact Justice Morningstar, 20/20 Catalysts Program Manager, if you have any questions about the Program.